oraluben/LeetGPU/README.md

 # LeetGPU Solutions

 This repository contains my personal solutions to various problems from [LeetGPU](https://leetgpu.com/challenges).
-The solutions are written primarily in **Triton** (or specify CuTeDSL/CUDA/MOJO🔥) and are categorized by problem.
+The solutions are written primarily in **Triton**, or specify [CuTeDSL](./CuTeDSL)/CUDA/MOJO🔥 and are categorized by problem.
 My nickname is [BobHuang](https://leetgpu.com/profile?display_name=BobHuang).

 LeetGPU now includes a **solutions feature** within the challenge section.
 And [AlphaGPU/leetgpu-challenges](https://github.com/AlphaGPU/leetgpu-challenges) has all challenges.